sxzhang25/sxzhang25.github.io/_posts/2021-01-06-what-happened-in-2020.md

 <h3>april</h3>
 - There's a call on my calendar that I don't remember having with someone I can't recall... is my memory that bad?
 Or did I just miss it?
 Or did it never even happen?
-- Covid-19 cases top one million in the US, and the global death toll surpasses 200,000.
+- US Covid-19 cases <a href="https://www.washingtonpost.com/politics/covid-19-cases-top-1-million-in-the-united-states-about-a-third-of-known-cases-worldwide/2020/04/28/e5fafd4e-8944-11ea-9dfd-990f9dcc71fc_story.html">top one million</a> and the global death toll surpasses 200,000.

 <h3>may</h3>
 - Turned in my <strike>baby</strike> junior paper, the culmination of a semeter's worth of dedication and stress.
 - Google announces that summer internships will be held virtually.
-- Cancelled our national parks trip.
+- We cancelled our national parks trip.
 - Finished my junior year.
 - Completed three more scenes of <a href="https://vimeo.com/339041902">my animated short</a> on a 2018 trip to Yellowstone National Park.
 - Read about Ahmaud Arbery, a black man who was murdered back in February while jogging in Georgia.